jonashackt/crossplane-training/06-testing-compositions.md

 https://kuttl.dev/docs/kuttl-test-harness.html#create-a-test-case

-A kuttl test case is defined by the next directory level.
+A kuttl test case is only defined by the next directory level.
 Let's create one for our `objectstorage` composition:

 ```shell
 mkdir tests/e2e/objectstorage